 Organizations must have threat detection and response capabilities that are infrastructure agnostic.
 They need to have the ability to ingest multiple types of disparate data (logs, packets, netflow, and deep endpoint data) from virtual machines, on premise infrastructure, and from third party cloud providers.
 Without this pervasive visibility, attackers have the opportunity to play in the blind spots which they assume exist - knowing that so many organizations don't have a platform that treats modern infrastructure the same as on premise.

-We have a lot to say on the topic of RSA NetWitness Suite being cloud ready.
+We have a lot to say on the topic of RSA NetWitness Platform being cloud ready.
 Keep your ears and eyes open for some exciting things coming soon.

-Want to learn more about the RSA NetWitness Suite?
+Want to learn more about the RSA NetWitness Platform?
 Check out the RSA Link Community.